Fabrizio Capobianco

-Fabrizio Capobianco (born December 2, 1970) is an Italian serial entrepreneur based in Silicon Valley.

-He currently serves as Chief Innovation Officer at Minerva Networks.
-He was the founder and CEO of the sports social network TOK.tv and of Funambol, a white-label “personal cloud” provider.
+Fabrizio Capobianco (born December 2, 1970) is an Italian American entrepreneur based in Valtellina, Italy.
+He is the Chief Innovation Officer at Minerva Networks. and a partner of The Liquid Factory.
+He was the founder and CEO of the sports social network TOK.tv and of Funambol, a white-label "personal cloud" provider.

 Early life and first companies

 Fabrizio Capobianco was born in Sondrio (Valtellina), in the Italian Alps.
-After studying Greek and Latin at the Liceo Classico G. Piazzi, he graduated from the University of Pavia in 1994 with a MS in Computer Science, as an alumnus of the Almo Collegio Borromeo.
+After studying at the Liceo Classico G. Piazzi, he graduated from the University of Pavia in 1994 with a MS in Computer Science, as an alumnus of the Almo Collegio Borromeo.
 In 1997 he received a PhD in Computer Science with a focus on usability from the University of Pavia.

 In 1994 he founded Internet Graffiti, the first Italian Web Company, anticipating the Internet phenomenon.
 His simple idea was that the Internet would change the world, and every company in Italy needed a web site.

 In 1996 he founded Stigma OnLine.
 The company built one of the first Intranet products in the market, SolWeb Intra, a web document management product which became the backbone for the Intranet of Kraft, Novartis, the Italian Broadcasting Television, the Italian Stock Exchange and the Bocconi University.

-In 1999 he permanently moved to the United States, in Silicon Valley.
+In 1999 he moved to Silicon Valley.

-For a few years - from 1999 to 2002 - Capobianco worked in Palo Alto at Tibco Finance (then Reuters) as Director of Reuters’ Brokerage System, where he was in charge of pre-sale and post-sale activities for one of the first web trading consumer platforms, TIBMercury.
+From 1999 to 2002, Capobianco worked in Palo Alto at Tibco Finance (then Reuters) as Director of Reuters' Brokerage System, where he was in charge of pre-sale and post-sale activities for one of the first web trading consumer platforms, TIBMercury.

 The Dual Model: Headquarters in Silicon Valley, R&D in Italy

 In 2002 Fabrizio Capobianco founded Funambol, a white-label personal cloud solution for mobile operators and device manufacturers.

 Funambol's vision was to make it easy to automatically sync billions of mobile phones, tablets, computers and connected devices with the systems and online services people use everyday via the cloud.

 The project was initially based on open source software, also called Funambol, that quickly became the largest open source project in mobile.
 During his tenure as CEO of Funambol, Capobianco created the HPL (Honest Public License), which was then merged into the GNU AGPLv3, which he submitted on behalf of Funambol to the Open Source Initiative in 2008.

 With headquarter in Silicon Valley, but R&D in Pavia (Italy), Funambol has raised over $30 million in Venture Capital funding in multiple rounds and established partnership with Télefonica, Movistar Spain and many other leading mobile operators worldwide.

 Having managed software development teams in Italy, and in Silicon Valley, Capobianco concluded that the development team of his first Italian companies were as good (if not better) than the ones he found in Silicon Valley.
 Aware that Silicon Valley is the best place to start a tech company, he pioneered a dual model for software startup: headquarters in Silicon Valley with US Venture Capital, but R&D in Italy.
-The model is often referred as the “Capobianco model” or “Funambol model”.
+The model is sometimes referred to as the "Funambol model".